pabloinsente/pabloinsente.github.io/_posts/2020-03-10-the-adaline.md

 We will implement the ADALINE from scratch with `python` and `numpy`.
 The goal is to understand the perceptron step-by-step execution rather than achieving an elegant implementation.
 I'll break down each step into functions to ensemble everything at the end.

 The first elements of the ADALINE are essentially the same as in the perceptron.
 Therefore, we could put those functions in a separate module and call the functions instead of writing them all over again.
-I'm not doing this to facilitate two things: to refresh the inner workings of the algorithm in code, and to provide with the full description for readers have not reviewed previous chapters.
-If you reviewed the perceptron chapter already, you may want to skip to the `Training loop - Learning procedure` section.
+I'm not doing this to facilitate two things: to refresh the inner workings of the algorithm in code, and to provide with the full description for readers have not read [the previous post](https://pabloinsente.github.io/the-perceptron).
+If you reviewed the perceptron post already, you may want to skip to the `Training loop - Learning procedure` section.

 ### Generate vector of random weights